 Negative Impact Of Siblings In Divorce

 While this study found many positive effects of siblings in divorce, not every situation was so rosy.
-A complex, emotional time, not everyone responds the same way to parents splitting up.
+A complex, emotional time, not everyone responds the same way to their parents splitting up.
 According to the study:

 “All of [the participants] felt that their sibling had had a positive impact before and during the separation process but that this was followed by a negative impact immediately following the divorce, attributing it to the complexity, chaos, and stress of the divorce.”